 Teens are eligible to apply for driver’s licenses as young as 14.
 However, younger student drivers are subject to a couple of additional requirements when compared to their older counterparts.

 Arkansas has four license stages based on your age.

-When applying for a license for the first time at the age of 14 or 15, you will be required to first obtain and hold an instruction permit.
+If you’re applying for a license for the first time at the age of 14 or 15, you will be required to first obtain and hold an instruction permit.
 You will receive it after passing your written test and it will be valid for one year from the year of issuance and cannot be renewed.
-After 30 days, you will be allowed to take the road test in order to receive your learner’s license.
+After 30 days, you will be allowed to take the road test in order to receive your actual learner’s license.

 After you have your learner license, you must still drive supervised by an instructor or licensed adult over the age of 21.
-They are also prohibited from all communication devices while driving, including hands-free devices.
+You are also prohibited from all communication devices while driving, including hands-free devices.

-If you have a Learner’s License, you can automatically apply once you turn 16.
+If you have a learner’s license, you can apply once you turn 16.
 Otherwise, you need to be at least 16 AND complete your six months with a permit.
 In addition, you can not have a major driving violation or fault for an accident on your record to graduate to this stage.With an intermediate driver’s license, you will have a set time period that you need to continue driving with a licensed adult age 21 or older.
 The date you can start driving unsupervised will be on the back of your license.

-If you’re over 18 applying for your Arkansas driver’s license, you will receive an intermediate license as well.
+If you’re over 18 when applying for your Arkansas driver’s license, you will receive an intermediate license as well.
 However, applicants over 18 will only be required to hold the intermediate license for 30 days before becoming eligible to sit for the road exam.

-To apply for your unrestricted driver’s license, you must complete your permit driving time, pass a written and skill test, and go at least 12 months with no major violations on your driving record.If you have an intermediate license, you will be able to turn it in as proof of taking your written and skills test.
+To apply for your unrestricted Arkansas driver’s license, you must complete your permit driving time, pass a written and skill test, and go at least 12 months with no major violations on your driving record.If you have an intermediate license, you will be able to turn it in as proof of taking your written and skills test.
 Otherwise, you will need to complete your tests during the application process.